ianh/owl/README.md

 - Danny Dubé and Marc Feeley.
 2000.
 [Efficiently building a parse tree from a regular expression](http://www.iro.umontreal.ca/~feeley/papers/DubeFeeleyACTAINFORMATICA00.pdf). [[doi](http://dx.doi.org/10.1007/s002360000037)]
 - Danny Dubé and Anass Kadiri.
 2006.
 [Automatic construction of parse trees for lexemes](http://www.schemeworkshop.org/2006/14-dube.pdf).

-The basic idea is: to produce each transition in the deterministic automaton, you'll follow various transitions in the original automaton (typically with the same symbol).
+The basic idea is: each transition in the deterministic automaton is derived from several transitions in the original automaton (typically with the same symbol).
 Collect the original transitions which produce each deterministic transition together in a table.

 Then, when you find a path through the deterministic automaton, start from the end and walk backward along the path, using the table for each transition to reconstruct the original path through the original automaton.